501(c) organization: Eligibility

 The society must have members of a similar calling, recreation, or profession, or members who work together to accomplish a worthy goal.
 The members have associated themselves in order to help each other and to promote the common cause.
 The society must have written documentation of its eligibility standards for membership, classes of membership, a process of admission, and rights and privileges of members.

 The members must have a common bond, which may be based on religious beliefs, gender, occupation, ethnicity, or shared values.

 The society must have a supreme governing body and subordinate lodges into which members are elected, initiated, or admitted in accordance with its laws.
 The supreme governing body should be composed of delegates elected directly by members or intermediate assemblies.

 The society must offer benefits to members, which may include life insurance, medical insurance, scholarships, educational programs, travel opportunities, and discount programs.
 Revenue generated from providing benefits to non-members must be insubstantial to the society and may be taxable as unrelated business income.

 Donations

 An individual's donation to a fraternity is only a tax-deductible charitable contribution if the contribution "is to be used exclusively for religious, charitable, scientific, literary, or educational purposes, or for the prevention of cruelty to children or animals."

 History

 Fraternal benefit societies trace their lineage back through mutual benefit societies, friendly societies and eventually to medieval guilds.
 Many fraternal benefit societies were founded to serve the needs of immigrants and other under-served groups who shared common bonds of religion, ethnicity, gender, occupation or shared values.

 Section 38 of the Payne–Aldrich Tariff Act of 1909 was the first law to provide a tax-exemption for fraternal beneficiary societies.
 The tax-exemption was later codified as section 501(c)(8) with the Internal Revenue Code of 1954.

+Relationship to 501(c)(10)

+Similar to 501(c)(8) organizations, 501(c)(10) organizations are also fraternal societies, orders, or associations operating under the lodge system, but 501(c)(10) organizations do not offer life, sick, accident, or other benefits.
+501(c)(10) organizations devote net earnings exclusively to religious, charitable, scientific, literary, educational, and fraternal purposes.